• Skip to primary navigation

 How to Cook Barley

-The one catch with this recipe is that you'll needs a few cups of cooked barley (or farro) that are ready to go.
+The one catch with this recipe is that you'll need a few cups of cooked barley that are ready to go.
+This guide for How to Cook Barley in your Instant Pot will make the task painless.
+You can also make this recipe with Instant Pot farro or Instant Pot quinoa.

 Also, I LOVE quick -cooking barley and farro.
 Such a convenient short-cut!
 It cooks in just 10 minutes in boiling water.
 Look for quick-cooking barley or farro at your grocery store (I find it at Trader Joe's).